jhpyle/docassemble/_docs/documents.md

 own RTF document template (for more information on how to do that, see the next section).

+* `HangingIndent` - set this to `True` if you want text in lists to using hanging indentation.
 * `fontfamily` - default is `mathptmx` (Times Roman).
 * `lang` and `mainlang` - not defined by default.
 If defined, [polyglossia] (for XeTeX) or [babel] is loaded and the language is